worker-tools/json-stream/README.md

 `JSONParseNexus` provides two separate methods to request a single value: `.eager` and `.lazy`.
 Both return promises that resolve with the requested value, but they differ in their effect on the internal stream:
 The former starts pulling values from the stream immediately until the requested value is found, while the later will only resolve if another consumer advances the parser's cursor beyond the point where the requested value is located.

-Both have pitfalls.
+Both approaches have their pitfalls.
 Requesting a value eager might parse an arbitrary amount of JSON, fill up queues and remove other's consumers ability to control the pace of data.
-Requesting values lazily on the other hand might block th
+Requesting values lazily on the other hand might block execution entirely.

+TODO: Find a better solution.
+Perhaps pull as part of `.then` call??

 ```js
 const ctrl = new JSONParseNexus();